hazel-group/hazel-group.github.io/src/content/docs/latest/en/plugins/traffic/request-block.md

 ---
 title: request blocking
 keywords: [higress, request block]
-description: Request blocking plug-in configuration reference
+description: Request blocking plug-in  implements a request blocking function based on request characteristics such as URL and request header.
+It can be used to protect internal resources from unauthorized access.
 ---

 ## Description